hirshi001/WorldLife/README.md

 <br>
 LeftShift to move camera to player.
 <br>
 Right Click and Drag to move camera around the field.
+(This automatically turns of camera follow)